raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_1_hl/index.md

 This trick just gave us a 20% perf gain.

-## 25% gain by gathering memory reads.
+## 25% gain by gathering memory reads

 One of the bottlenecks of modern systems is memory access.